RoskiDeluge/snail-mail-keeper/README.md

 # Snail Mail Keeper

-An app to manage your snail mail addresses and .VCF files.
+An app to manage your snail mail addresses and .VCF files for iOS and Android.